Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Instructor preparation (complete before class):

-1. Create the workshop tailnet (free Tailscale account is sufficient for a class).
+1. Create the workshop tailnet (free Tailscale account suffices for a class).

 2. Install the acl-policy.example.hujson from this lab directory as the tailnet ACL.

-4. Issue one ephemeral auth key per student, tagged tag:operator — for the devcontainer.
+4. Issue one ephemeral auth key per student tagged tag:operator (for the operator console).

 5. Write both keys to each student’s assignment card.

-6. Ephemeral key TTL recommendation: 12 hours (expires end of workshop day).
+6. Recommended key TTL: 12 hours (expires end of workshop day).

 Walkthrough

 The ACL policy must be installed on the tailnet before any devices join.
 The instructor completes this step.
-Students: confirm with the instructor that the policy is live before proceeding.
+Confirm with the instructor that the policy is live before proceeding.

-The policy file is acl-policy.example.hujson in this lab directory.
+The policy file is labs/lab05-tailscale-mesh/acl-policy.example.hujson.
 It defines three tags:

-The critical ACL rule: tag:operator can initiate connections to tag:device.
-Nodes tagged tag:device cannot initiate connections to each other.
+The critical rule: tag:operator can initiate connections to tag:device.
+Nodes tagged tag:device cannot initiate connections to each other or to tag:operator.
 This enforces lateral isolation between student drop devices on the same workshop tailnet.

-Instructor note: If you want to confirm the ACL is active before class, join one test node with tag:device and one with tag:operator and verify the operator can tailscale ping the device but the device cannot tailscale ping back to the operator unless you temporarily allow it.
-The ACL blocks initiation, not return traffic for existing sessions.
+Instructor note: to confirm the ACL is active before class, join one test node tagged tag:device and one tagged tag:operator.
+Verify the operator can tailscale ping the device but the device cannot initiate back.
+The ACL blocks connection initiation, not return traffic for sessions the operator already opened.

 1.76.6